j-hc/Reddit-Tweet-Linker-Bot/README.md

 Tweet Linker for Reddit
 ==============

-a pretty basic scraper for performing twitter searchs with help of an OCR API and of course wired to reddit api
+A Twitter screenshot linker with Twitter scraping, empowered with Vision Cloud OCR and wired to Reddit API